 Graves Among the Ancient Sand Dunes of Port Crescent

-Walking among the gravestones of the Port Crescent cemetery today it like walking back into the time of the 1870’s.
+Walking among the gravestones of the Port Crescent cemetery today it like walking back into the time of the 1870s.
 The sand dunes from the lake are still evident and many of the grave markers are askew from the shifting sands of time.
 For the most part, the gravestones are well preserved and unmolested and there have been no stories of hauntings near this area.
 But the area is truly spooky looking and considered one of the haunted Michigan sites you have to visit.

 The Bruce Mansion – Brown City